-1. Students are expected to comply with WNCC policies as defined in the College to each course

-Catalog and Student Handbook.

-- 2. Students are expected to comply with the Nursing Program Student Handbook. - 3.
-Students are expected to comply with faculty course policies and expectations related

-- 3. Students achieve stated student learning outcomes as identified in the course. - 4.
-Students demonstrate successful completion of each theory course with a minimum of - 75% (C) and Pass with Satisfactory on all course final clinical evaluations. - Failure to demonstrated achievement of Expected Classroom Behaviors will result in the initiation of Unsafe/Unsatisfactory Clinical/Classroom Behavior Procedure and Classroom Performance Contract.
+- 1. Students are expected to comply with WNCC policies as defined in the College Catalog and Student Handbook. - 2.
+Students are expected to comply with the Nursing Program Student Handbook. - 3.
+Students are expected to comply with faculty course policies and expectations related to each course - 3.
+Students achieve stated semester level student learning outcomes as identified in the course. - 4.
+Students demonstrate successful completion of each theory course with a minimum of 75% (C) and Pass with Satisfactory on all course final clinical evaluations. - 5.
+Failure to demonstrated achievement of Expected Classroom Behaviors will result in the initiation of Unsafe/Unsatisfactory Clinical/Classroom Behavior Procedure and Classroom Performance Contract.